penoonan/app/README.md

 One of the main goals of Sketch is to enable Wordpress developers to more easily build testable applications.

 Unit testing in Wordpress has always been a huge pain, because you can't use any Wordpress function without instantiating the entire Wordpress application.
 With Sketch, if any of your classes needs to use a Wordpress function, pass that class an instance of `\Sketch\WpApiWrapper`.
-That class contains precisely one function, `__call($method, $arguments)`, which simply calls the method passed to it.
+That class contains precisely one function, `__call($method, $arguments)`, which simply calls and returns the method passed to it.
 So instead of using `get_post_meta($id, 'meta_key', true);` in your class, you'd use `$this->wp->get_post_meta($id, 'meta_key', true);`.

 That little layer of abstraction is all you need to be able to mock nearly the entire Wordpress application in your unit tests.

 ##Menus

 Normally when you create a Wordpress menu, you use the `add_menu_page()` function and pass a callback that defines everything the menu should display.
 With Sketch, you create a menu by extending the `\Sketch\WpMenuAbstract` or `\Sketch\WpSubmenuAbstract` class.
 Define the menu title, slug and permissions etc as properties of the class, and Sketch will take care of the rest.
-Sketch's menu classes have a `\Sketch\QueryStringRouter` class as a dependency, and `QueryStringRouter->resolve()` is the callback passed to Wordpress when the menu is created at runtime.
+Sketch's menu classes have a routing class as a dependency, and `this->router->resolve()` is the callback passed to Wordpress when the menu is created at runtime.

 If you need to add any actions associated with the menu (i.e., enqueueing public assets), override the menu's `addActions()` method, and add those actions there using the menu's `\Sketch\WpApiWrapper` instance.
 For example: